drg0nz0/simplestatcollector/README.md

 i wanted a dead simple and ultra lightweight system monitoring for my rpi4 docker swarm. so i made one

-please ckeck the configuration from lin 9 - 18 in the collector.py before installing the standart interval for is 5min
+please ckeck the configuration from line 9 - 18 in the collector.py before installing the standart interval for is 5min

 /etc/crontab